zzhang82/web422/notes/react-architecture-2.md

 We now have a fresh canvas to start adding some Bootstrap code from the [Bootstrap 3 Documentation](http://getbootstrap.com/docs/3.3/).
 Just remember: **The render() method *must* return a *single* element, with 0 or more children**.
 Let's begin by adding the following bootstrap components / layout options.

 * A Minimal [Navbar](http://getbootstrap.com/docs/3.3/components/#navbar)
-* A ["Container"](http://getbootstrap.com/docs/3.3/css/#overview-container) containing a responsive [Grid](http://getbootstrap.com/docs/3.3/css/#grid-example-basic) with a one "row" and 2 "columns" (col-md-3 &amp; col-md-9)
+* A ["Container"](http://getbootstrap.com/docs/3.3/css/#overview-container) containing a responsive [Grid](http://getbootstrap.com/docs/3.3/css/#grid-example-basic) with one "row" and 2 "columns" (col-md-6 &amp; col-md-6)
   * Note: each "column" should contain a ["Panel with a heading"](http://getbootstrap.com/docs/3.3/components/#panels-heading)

-Once you're complete, the App component should look something like this:
+When you have completed adding the above elements, the App component should look something like this:

 ```javascript
 import React, { Component } from 'react';